jpikl/cfxnes/lib/docs/api.md

 ## Options and Methods

-For better orientation, the documentation was split into multiple pages.
+For better orientation, the documentation was split into multiple documents.

 - [General API](general-api.md)
 - [Cartridge API](cartridge-api.md)